 How to file a workers’ compensation claim after a grocery store injury

-There are nearly 3 million people employed in the supermarket and grocery store industry in the U.S. The companies holding the largest market share in the U.S. include the Kroger Company, Albertsons Companies Inc., and Publix Super Markets Inc.
+There are nearly 3 million people employed in the grocery store industry in the U.S. across more than 62,000 supermarkets.
+The companies holding the largest market share in the U.S. include the Kroger Company, Albertsons Companies Inc., and Publix Super Markets Inc.

 Here in the Carolinas, other popular grocery stores include Food Lion, Harris Teeter, Bi-Lo, Trader Joe’s, Wegmans, ALDI and Lowes Foods.